-BioBase is a powerful data collection tool for aquatic environments.
+BioBase is a powerful lake, pond, and coastal mapping cloud software tool.
 To get the best results with BioBase – EcoSound, it is important to use proper data collection and management procedures.
-This post contains links to the resources that will help you get started with BioBase and get great data.
+This post contains links to the resources that will help you get started with BioBase and get you on your way to collecting quality data.

-Our quality control team reviews every uploaded trip and looks for glaring issues with the trip like evidence of a slanted transducer, signal loss, poor signal quality.
+Our quality control team reviews every uploaded trip, creates or fixes shoreline boundaries according to the Bing aerial photo basemap, and looks for glaring issues like evidence of a slanted transducer, signal loss, and poor signal quality.
 They may email you if they notice any significant issues with your trip, and suggest ways to fix the issue or ways to improve data quality before logging again.
-The quality control process may cause data edits and offsets to be lost and can “break” merges.
-Please allow one business day for quality control before applying these changes to your trips, or check the quality control review status by viewing a trip’s report.
-If there is a quality control reviewer’s name on the report, the trip has been reviewed.
+Please allow one business day for quality control to review your trip and fix waterbody boundaries if needed.
+If there is a quality control section in the report’s header, then trip has been reviewed (note, the quality control team does not generally review merges).
 You can also see any comments that were not emailed to you on the report.

 It is critically important to keep your Lowrance software updated.
 Software updates can be found here.
-Outdated software can result in inaccurate or lost data!
+Using hardware with outdated operating system software can result in a range of issues.

 If you ever need any assistance, contact the BioBase support team at firstname.lastname@example.org